areeb111/nmp-stack-kickstart/README.md

 There are 5 options to install your required stack.

 PRs are welcome
+Tested on CentOS-7-x86_64-Minimal-2009

-NOTE: THIS IS NOT DESIGNED FOR PRODUCTION, PLEASE READ EVERY LINE BEFORE EXECUTING.
+NOTE: THIS INSTALLER IS NOT DESIGNED FOR PRODUCTION, PLEASE READ EVERY LINE BEFORE EXECUTING.